Player FM 앱으로 오프라인으로 전환하세요!

 Dean Spunt – Find Me in the Forums [Drag City/Bandcamp]

 As one half of No Age, Dean Spunt‘s made some clamorous noise, and as boss of Post Present Medium he’s released a lot of noise, postpunk and weirdo rock of all sorts.
 Solo, he can be found making strange cut-ups, primitive punk-noise and lo-fi electronics, and following a collab with veteran noisemaker John Wiese last year called The Echoing Shell, his first solo release for Drag City is out now.
 Basic Editions is no less experimental than anything else he’s done, but it can be strangely (if woozily) listenable.
-East listening samples, new agey synths and synth-percussion can float through the mix as much as shards of digital distortion.
+Easy listening samples, new agey synths and synth-percussion can float through the mix as much as shards of digital distortion.
 Even at its most droney, it’s the sound of computers malfunctioning, ambient music gone rotten.
 In other words: excellent.

 Julia Sabra – Hands [Ruptured Records/Bandcamp]